DCC-EX/dcc-ex.github.io/docs/reference/software/hal.rst

 The remainder of the functions below are intended for use within the DCC++ EX software only, and are not usually required by users.

 IODevice::write(vpin, 1); IODevice::write(vpin, 0);
-  Set/reset the state of a digital pin (local Arduino, remote GPIO extender, servo, DCC Accessor Decoder, or other output device).
+  Set/reset the state of a digital pin (local Arduino, remote GPIO extender, servo, DCC Accessory Decoder, or other output device).
   The vpin will be implicitly switched into output mode by this call.
   If the device in question does not support the write operation, the call will be ignored.